fhdsl/Containers_for_Scientists/README.md

-# {Course Name}
+# Containers for Scientists

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).

-You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.}
+You can see the rendered course material here: https://hutchdatascience.org/Containers_for_Scientists/

 If you would like to contribute to this course material, take a look at the [OTTR documentation](https://www.ottrproject.org/).

 ## About this course

-This course introduces {info on what this course introduces}
+This course introduces fundamentals on how to use containers for research.

 ## Learning Objectives

 This course will teach learners to:

-- {You can use https://www.bobpikegroup.com/trainer-blog/5-steps-to-writing-clear-and-measurable-learning-objectives to define some learning objectives here}
-- {More learning objectives}
+- Understand that computing environment are moving targets
+- Use containers to share a controlled computing environment
+- Pull and use a docker image from online
+- Modify a docker image
+- Build a docker image from scratch
+- Troubleshoot the most common docker related errors

 ## Encountering problems?